 I’m a fish nut.
 And a key component of the marine environment is the PH.
 I had some trouble equalizing this in one of my tanks, so I was able to observe an aquarium full of fish when their PH was acidic and when it was alkaline and when it experienced large swings.

 When the tank was acidic (even slightly) it affected their mood and their health.
 When the tank was alkaline, they were calm and thrived.
 When it was acidic, they became sick more often and fought amongst themselves.

 Can this same experience be translated to people?
-In my experience, yes.
 When my body is overloaded with acidic substances, I get irritable.
 Whenever the PH swings widely in an organism – it creates biological stress.
 Non-uniform stress often leads to fatigue in all systems, including biological ones (that’s just common sense).
 Are we better protected from the external environment than fish?
 Yes, granted.
 Does that mean our internal PH doesn’t affect us?
 Nope, I don’t believe so (it does, trust me).

 Here are my hypothesis around the body and PH, ones that I have experienced as probable.